sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at IQS School of Management, Universitat Ramon Llull.
+I am a PhD candidate at IQS SM, Universitat Ramon Llull.
 I was born in Shanghai and moved to Europe since 2016.
 I am now working on a MSCA-funded project and researching labor migration, child development, and well-being, among others.
 I have also taught Econometrics in winter 2022.
 In my spare time, I like writing novels and excursion.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can figure out.
 Here is a space where I deposit some musings and share my work.